input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

     Fetched = All (λ { z → delay z ≢ 𝟘 }) ∘ messages
       where open State
 ```
+Predicate for a global state stating that the current slot is the last slot of
+a voting round.
 ```agda
     LastSlotInRound : State → Type
     LastSlotInRound M =
       suc (rnd (getSlotNumber clock)) ≡ rnd (suc (getSlotNumber clock)) where open State M
 ```
+Predicate for a global state stating that the next slot will be in a new voting
+round.
 ```agda
     NextSlotInSameRound : State → Type
     NextSlotInSameRound M =
       rnd (getSlotNumber clock) ≡ rnd (suc (getSlotNumber clock)) where open State M
 ```
+Predicate for a global state asserting that parties of the voting committee for
+a the current voting round have voted.
+This is needed as a condition when
+transitioning from one voting round to another.

+TODO: Properly define the condition for required votes
 ```agda
     RequiredVotes : State → Type
     RequiredVotes M =